It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

 - People with fair skin have less melanin in their skin, which means that they receive less protection from UV rays.
-Therefore, people with light-colored eyes, blonde or red hair, and who burn easily in the sun have a higher risk of developing melanoma compared to people with darker complexions.
+Therefore, people with light-colored eyes, blonde or red hair, and who burn easily in the sun have a higher risk of developing melanoma than people with darker complexions.

 - People with excessive exposure to UV radiation are at increased risk of developing skin cancer, including melanoma.

 - Having a previous history of sunburn increases your risk of melanoma.

 - People who live near the equator or higher are at higher risk of developing melanoma.

 - People with many moles (over 50) are at a higher risk for melanoma.
 If the mole is not like an ordinary mole and has an unusual appearance, such as dysplastic nevi, more significant than normal moles with a combination of colors and uneven edges, they are more likely to have melanoma.

 - People with weak immune systems are at a higher risk of developing skin cancer.

 Having a family history of melanoma increases your risk of developing it.
 Some risk factors are beyond your control, such as complexion or family history.
 However, some risk factors, such as sun exposure, are factors you can control.